actions-marketplace-validations/devr-tools_merger/README.md

   <img src="img/mergrlogo.png" alt="MergeR logo" width="320">
 </p>

-# MergeR
+# Merger

-MergeR is a mutation control plane for AI-native engineering organizations.
+Merger is a mutation control plane for AI-native engineering organizations.
 It converts pull requests into structured Change Packets, classifies semantic mutations, estimates blast radius and rollout risk, applies policy, and assigns a merge lane that reflects how changes should safely propagate.

 It is not a code review bot.
 The design center is operational coordination at a scale where autonomous agents can generate more software mutations than humans can inspect manually.

 ## Open-Source Shape

-MergeR is being built as an open-source platform core.
+Merger is being built as an open-source platform core.
 The repository includes first-party implementations for GitHub, NATS, and PostgreSQL, but the extension seams are public so other organizations can plug in their own SCM systems, topology sources, event backbones, analyzers, and persistence adapters.

 See [docs/extending-merger.md](/Users/alex/Documents/GitHub/merger/docs/extending-merger.md:1) for the current extension surface.